-Congress appropriated $5,000 in March 1847 to build a conical, twenty-three-and-half-foot stone tower with an attached keeper’s house on the sixteen-acre island at the entrance to the harbor.
-The light’s seven lamps and reflectors first shone in the spring of 1848 under the care of Elijah Shiverick.
+Congress appropriated $5,000 in March 1847 to build a conical, twenty-three-and-half-foot-tall stone tower with an attached keeper’s house on the sixteen-acre island at the entrance to the harbor.
+The light’s seven lamps and reflectors first shone in the spring of 1848 under the care of Zebediah Tucker.
 Each lamp burned about forty-two gallons of oil annually.
-Although Shiverick performed his duties well, a mere two years later the facility was in a terrible state, “Dwelling house is built of stone, and the tower is connected with the east end of it.
+Although the keeper performed his duties well, a mere two years later an inspector found the facility in a terrible state: “Dwelling house is built of stone, and the tower is connected with the east end of it.
 The whole establishment is very leaky, the building being considerably cracked; in heavy rains the floors are overflowed, and the rain drives through the walls.
 Lighting apparatus is clean and good, and the keeper is a good one.”

 The old 1847-keeper’s dwelling continued to be used as a residence, and the attached stone tower remained intact until 1879, when its top portion was removed and the remaining portion was roofed over.
 In 1888, the stone dwelling was demolished, and the present Victorian, wood-frame house was built on its foundation.

-After the United States entered World War I in 1917, Little River Light Station came under the Navy Department’s purview, along with twenty other lighthouses following an executive order signed by the President.
+After the United States entered World War I in 1917, Little River Light Station came under the Navy Department’s purview, along with twenty other lighthouses following an executive order signed by President Woodrow Wilson.
 According to the station’s log, a telephone cable was laid to the island on July 10, 1917, a telephone was installed on August 16, 1917, and the station became an official Navy Signal Station in early October 1917.
-At the end of the war, the light station reverted to the Lighthouse Establishment.
+At the end of the war, the light station reverted to the Lighthouse Service.

-Keeper Willie W. Corbett worked at Little River Lighthouse from 1921 to 1945.
-The backbreaking process of getting coal to the coalhouse was written about by Willie’s son Myron.
-Launches were loaded with 200-pound bags of coal, which were placed onto the backs and shoulders of men “who would scramble, slip and slide up the beach with it.”
+Keeper Willie W. Corbett was in charge of Little River Lighthouse from 1923 to 1944.
+Willie’s son Myron wrote about the backbreaking process of getting coal to the coalhouse.
+Launches were loaded with 200-pound bags of coal, which were offloaded and then placed onto the backs and shoulders of men “who would scramble, slip and slide up the beach with it.”
 The men would empty the bags on the ground near the boathouse and repeat the process until eight or nine tons of coal had been offloaded.